6. Project Models to Multiple Scenarios

 The package also provides an example of raw variables downloaded from WorldClim 2.1.
 This example includes bioclimatic predictions for the periods “2041-2060” and “2081-2100”, for two SSPs (125 and 585) and two GCMs (ACCESS-CM2 and MIROC6), at 10 arc-minutes resolution.

-# See raster files with future predictors provided as example
+# See raster files with future variables provided as example

 # The data is located in the "inst/extdata" folder.